isomerpages/moe-etd-tflb/_21cc-navigator/21CC Navigator.md

 In addition, MOE has identified <a href="[https://www.moe.gov.sg/education-in-sg/21st-century-competencies](https://www.moe.gov.sg/education-in-sg/21st-century-competencies)" rel="noopener noreferrer" target="\_blank">a list of competencies</a> that are essential for our students to develop to prepare them for the future, and seeks to harness the transformative potential of technology to empower development of students’ 21st Century Competencies (21CC).
 <br></p>
-<p>MOE has identified  that are essential for our students to develop to prepare them for the future, and seeks to harness
-the transformative potential of technology to empower development of students’ emerging 21st Century Competencies (E21CC).</p>
-<p></p>

 <center><p>-----------------</p></center>

 <center><h2 id="innovation">Our Innovation</h2></center>